samuelbroscheit/entity_knowledge_in_bert/README.md

     mkdir -p data/benchmarks/
     ```

     The AIDA-CoNLL benchmark file should be located under `data/benchmarks/aida-yago2-dataset/AIDA-YAGO2-dataset.tsv`.
 Get it from https://www.mpi-inf.mpg.de/departments/databases-and-information-systems/research/yago-naga/aida/downloads/ .
-Please make sure that you have the correct file with 6 columns: Token, Mention, Yago Name, Wiki Name, Wiki Id, Freebase Id.
+If you get it from somewhere else, then please make sure that you have the correct file with 6 columns: Token, Mention, Yago Name, Wiki Name, Wiki Id, Freebase Id.

 - Run preprocessing